 to enable auto-approval and go full vibe-coding.

 saves you time and improves Copilot’s output.
 Focus on specific, actionable instructions to guide its suggestions.
-Use the tips above to craft a file that fits your project.
+Use the tips above to craft a file that fits your project and let me know how it goes!
+Did I miss any tips you use for copilot-instructions.md

 ?